Email marketing is changing. If you are simply sending an email to everyone on your list, you are missing out on sales.

 Clever marketers are focusing on Marketing Automation.

 Forget lists and broadcasts, tags and conditionals are what the smart marketers are using.

-Here are four email campaigns that you should be running all the time.
+Here are four email marketing campaigns that you should be running all the time.
 If your Email Service Provider (ESP) can’t do these, shop around because they are losing you money.

 1. The Engagement Campaign